 How much will I receive if I qualify for benefits?

 The monthly benefit paid to you is based on the type of training, length of service, chapter, and if you receive a ‘kicker’.
-The benefit payment rates can be found here.
+The benefit payment rates can be found on the GI Bill website.
 The Southeast Tech VA Representative is unable to give payment rates.
 Contact the regional VA Office at 1.888.GIBILL1 for your payment rate.